 Promote Feature Adoption and Discovery

-- Decide when to use user engagement prompts.
+- Decide when to use in-app guidance.

 - Describe the two types of prompts: floating and docked.

 Before we get into how to add prompts and walkthroughs, let’s talk a little more about why you add one or the other.
 They're perfect for the feature discovery and adoption scenarios, such as:

 - New feature is enabled or available: Experienced users appreciate enhancements to features they use often, and like to be the first to know about new features, as long as the information is helpful and relevant.

 - User isn't taking advantage of a valuable feature: Sometimes your users aren't using your application to its full potential.
 To help them follow best practices and take advantage of beneficial features, offer tips, guidance, and instructions focused on saving time and increasing productivity.